-- State the purpose of duct burners and selective catalytic reduction systems. - $\hfill \square$ Describe the major components of duct burners. - ☐ Explain the theory of operation for duct burners. ☐ Pearing the major companies of calcutive. - Describe the major components of selective catalytic reduction systems. - Explain the theory of operation for selective catalytic reduction systems.
+- State the purpose of duct burners and selective catalytic reduction systems. - $\hfill \square$ Describe the major components of duct burners. - Explain the theory of operation for duct burners.Describe the major components of selective - Describe the major components of selective catalytic reduction systems. - Explain the theory of operation for selective catalytic reduction systems.